behdadahmadi/fua/README.md

 # fua
-Fake User-Agent of many real devices
+Fake User-Agent of many real devices(about %80 of real devices)

-In many Python script,we need to change our User-Agent,due to webserivce security or etc. By fua you can change your User-Agent easily and fast.
+In many Python/Ruby script,we need to change our User-Agent,due to webserivce security or etc. By fua you can change your User-Agent easily and fast.
 It supports :

 	Smartphones :